 The reserve itself offers boardwalks and bird-hides to watch passing wildlife.
 Other activities include helping to collect chicken eggs or a leisurely cycle to local villages.

 Greenhill Glamping is set in a buttercup-filled meadow in the Kent Downs, this single, hut is the genuine 1890’s shepherd’s wagon.
 Abandoned on the Romney Marshes for over 75 years, it has been tastefully refurbished for a luxury glamping stay.

 Inside, wood-slat walls remain unpainted and are still marked with the names of World War II soldiers – who sheltered in the hut while manning a local gun battery.
-Antique furnishings add to the ambiance and complement a king-sized bed, en-suite shower room, kitchenette facilities.
+Antique furnishings add to the ambiance and complement a king-sized bed, en-suite shower room, and kitchenette facilities.
 A Nespresso machine and homemade cake are other things to look forward to.

 5. The Shepherds Hut Retreat, Somerset

 Indulge the country bumpkin or wannabe farmer in you with an ultra-luxury glamping stay at Shepherds Hut Retreat at Fordscroft Farm in Crewkerne, Somerset.

 These luxurious huts are billed as glamping, but the emphasis here is firmly on the glam and much less the camping!
 This retreat is a 2-and-a-half-hour drive from London, or there are also direct trains to Crewkerne, which take about the same time.
 Then it’s only a short 5-minute ride in a taxi to the retreat.